 Samaira.
 What a nice name!
 In a distant corner of Sandeep’s mind, he recalls that Samaira means “enchanting”, which doesn’t quite describe this…

 What a beautiful girl!
-She’s suddenly just standing there, in the middle of father’s crowded living room, and it’s like everyone else just goes out of focus!
+She’s suddenly just standing there, in the middle of the crowded living room, and it’s like everyone else just goes out of focus!
 She is wearing a splendid saree – green and gold, with a floral pattern all around the edge.
 Her hair is in a twisted braid and her eyes dark kohl.
 Sandeep’s heart is racing, the smile on his face impossible to hide.

 But I’ve seen this girl before, he thinks to himself.
 It was a long time ago.